doctrine-extensions/DoctrineExtensions/README.markdown

 Currently these extensions support **Yaml** and **Annotation** mapping.
 Additional mapping drivers can be easy implemented using Mapping extension to handle the additional metadata mapping.

-## Important

-Recently where was a change for type hinting on object manager and other.
-These changes **requires doctrine2 from master branch**.
-Example:

-    git clone git://github.com/doctrine/doctrine2.git myproject/library/doctrine
-    git clone git://github.com/doctrine/common.git myproject/library/doctrine-common

-To autoload these libraries use same class loader from doctrine common package for instance.

-If you are using windows, there is **msysgit** tool available.

 ### Latest updates